 Here, we explain the eviction rules in place around the UK and offer advice on landlord and tenant rights during COVID-19.

-- Eviction bans extended
+- Eviction ban extended in England

 - Eviction rules around the UK